How it is applied to the Automotive sector

 In fact, the application of a circular philosophy may mean that the future is not necessarily the death of the ICE powertrain.
 As recently as April 2021 Toyota entered a liquid-hydrogen powered car in the Super Taikyu Series endurance race.
 The car was relatively competitive, and only required minimal conversions to the fuel supply and injection systems, although hydrogen engine consumption sits at around 4.7 mpg – so there’s still plenty of room for improvement.

-Furthermore, there are companies looking to develop synthetic fuels through a Power-and-Biogas-to-Liquid process to enable fuel options that would enable us to power existing engines and propulsion systems, meaning we avoid the route of costly conversions or having to implement entirely new infrastructures.
-If the electricity necessary for the conversion process were generated from renewable energy sources we could have a viable carbon-neutral (even negative) fuel for the ICE powertrain that would avoid the toxic levels of pollution generated in the production of lithium-ION EV batteries.
-We’re not knocking the EV movement by any stretch, but we ought to look at it with fully open eyes, and also not limit our conversations or considerations to EV-only.
+Furthermore, there are companies looking to develop synthetic fuels through a Power-and-Biogas-to-Liquid process to enable fuel options.
+This would enable us to power existing engines and propulsion systems, meaning we avoid the route of costly conversions or having to implement entirely new infrastructures.
+If the electricity necessary for the conversion process were generated from renewable energy sources we could have a viable carbon-neutral (even negative) fuel for the ICE powertrain.
+This would avoid the toxic levels of pollution generated in the production of lithium-ION EV batteries.
+We’re not knocking the EV movement, but we ought to look at it with fully open eyes, and not limit our conversations or considerations.

 Which resources to utilise

-Not everything about circular design will be wholly palatable – there is a current trend towards vegan interiors within the automotive sector, and while that certainly appeals to the ethical principles of both reducing industrialised agriculture and upcycling legacy plastics, the fact is over 70% of all cow hides are burned.
+Not everything about circular design will be wholly palatable.
+A current trend towards vegan interiors within the automotive sector appeals to the ethical principles of reducing industrialised agriculture and upcycling legacy plastics, yet the fact is over 70% of all cow hides are burned.
 A circular model could argue that rather than using plastics to create leathers for our interiors we ought to maximise the resources available and use 100% of the real leather that is available as a by-product of the meat industry.
 We’re not saying that we have to revert to leather seats in every car, just that we need to fully understand the current landscape in its entirety to make truly informed decisions.

 With regards to plastic in its many forms, the development of products like 3D-Knit (made from 100% recycled PET bottles) or Nylon6 (made from discarded fishing nets) certainly helps to address the ‘legacy plastic’ issue while also producing great options for interior fabrics.
 Equally in the past few years companies like BASF and INEOS have also made huge progress in the development of viable ‘chemical recycling’ options – where plastics are broken down into their raw elemental ingredients.
 This would allow all plastics, including those wafer-thin corner-shop bags, to be recycled, and would mean that new plastic products would not require virgin resources.
 Currently it is estimated that only 8.7% of all plastic ever produced has, or can be, recycled, compared to the 95-98% of all aluminium ever produced that is still in use.